NyneDZN/NeptuneOS/README.md

 ### Installation Steps 🚀

 1. **Preparation**: Download the [batch file](https://cdn.discordapp.com/attachments/1096471308239376517/1210133893995303013/neptune_currentbranch.bat?ex=65e97403&is=65d6ff03&hm=9e0356dc3d1558f7492625d81251a3346197dcba747a89f6eaa99b46783fe6c4&) containing the PowerShell installation command.
-Save it to your USB drive if you have one.
+There is an alternative, but this is recommended.

 2. **Initial Windows Setup**:
    - If you're unfamiliar with installing Windows, watch [this guide](https://www.youtube.com/watch?v=0s23L1m7u5I).
    - If you don't have a USB drive, follow [this guide](https://github.com/iidanL/InstallWindowsWithoutUSB).
-   - Your USB drive may have deleted the batch file from using rufus.
-Place it back to the root of the USB drive if it has been.
+   - If you used the USB method, please move the batch file containing the powershell command to the drive.
+   - IF you used the non-USB method, please come back to this page after you installed Windows, and follow Step 4.3.

-3. **Windows Installation Customizations**:
+3. **Windows OOBE**:
    - For Windows 10: Disconnect your Ethernet cable during installation to skip using a Microsoft Account.
    - During setup, choose "no" or "don't allow" for any Cortana prompts.
    - For Windows 10: When prompted for network connection, select "I don't have internet" for a local account setup.